-What type of activities can turn information security professionals into experts at their craft?
-And how can we avoid getting bored and giving up while attempting to improve our skills?
+Which activities can turn information and cybersecurity professionals into experts?
+And how can you avoid getting bored and giving up while working to improve?

 Years of Experience Is Not Enough

 Common wisdom holds that to become an expert, one needs to practice for a certain number of years.
 However, extended experience doesn't automatically lead to increased performance.
 You need deliberate effort to improve, as explained in the paper The Role of Deliberate Practice in the Acquisition of Expert Performance by Ericsson, Krampe, and Tesch-Romer.
 Though the paper focuses on musicians, its findings apply to other domains, including cybersecurity.

 The researchers observed the strongest performance improvement among individuals who were instructed by teachers and coaches "to engage in practice activities that maximize improvement."
 To accomplish this: